Someone may soon be become an instant billionaire.

 While these big paydays have spawned numerous rags-to-riches stories over the years, they have also spelled disaster for some.
-Not only do most winners have to deal with people coming out of the woodwork looking for a handout, but there's also bankruptcy, murder, robbery, drug abuse and legal troubles in many cases.
-In fact, according to the Certified Financial Planner Board of Standards, nearly one-third of all lottery winners go bankrupt.
+Not only do most winners have to deal with people coming out of the woodwork looking for a handout, but there have also been cases of bankruptcy, murder, robbery, drug abuse and various legal woes in the wake of big wins.

 3. Hire a team of professionals to manage your money.